MonoTechnology-Ltd/.github/README.md

 Modern Software for Modern Life

 ## About us
-We are a small UK startup in the early stages of it's business life.
+MonoTechnology Ltd is a small UK startup in the early stages of it's business life aiming to create software that solves problems that our employees are passionate about.

 [Visit out Company site here](https://monotechnology.ltd/)